backtrace-labs/backtrace-forensics/README.md

 -   `max` - returns the max value,
 -   `min` - returns the min value,
 -   `distribution` - returns the distribution of values, in number of specified buckets.
+-   `histogram` - returns count of each discrete value

 ### String folds